pamelatech/ACRminprofile/MinACRProfile-0.2.md

 acr_values_supported<br/>
 &ensp;&ensp;&ensp;REQUIRED.
 JSON array containing a list of the ACRs that this OP will enforce on request.

-claims_parameter_supported<br/>
-&ensp;&ensp;&ensp;REQUIRED.
-Boolean value specifying whether the OP supports use of the claims parameter, with true indicating support.

 The OP MUST list at least one ACR in the `acr_values_supported` JSON array to conform to this profile.